Gaya/gaya.pizza/blog/contents/articles/queryloader2-preload-your-images-with-ease/index.md

             -
               name: "deepSearch"
               type: "bool"
               desc: "Set to true to find ALL images with the selected elements.
-If you don\'t want queryLoader to look in the children, set to false.
+If you don't want queryLoader to look in the children, set to false.
 Default: true."
             -
               name: "percentage"
               type: "bool"